Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Digital Kitchen Scale Food Scale Accurate Scale for Cooking Baking"

-Issue: "Scale" repeated 3 times; no capacity or precision spec.
+Issue: "Scale" repeated 3 times; no capacity or precision spec given.

 After: "ChefPro Digital Kitchen Scale, 5kg Capacity, 1g Precision, Stainless Steel, LCD Display"